nikhil007804/assignment1/README.md

         there are open source and close source api -- application programming interface
-        its middleware btw the client and server , client request the api through payload and give it to the server and then api gives response to client inference -- it means run it can act as command
+        its middleware btw the client and server , client request the api through payload and give it to the server and then api gives response to client inference -- it means run the model

 workflow -- the flow of work like executing works/task one by one after completing the one work